 If so far you’ve thought, “that sounds nice, but the kids will never go along with it”, then perhaps it’s time to pull out a bargaining chip: the range of theme parks just up the road.

-After a family day trip packed with adrenalin action, perhaps you can enjoy a more serene day.
-Back in the Byron Shire, enjoy a visit to the tranquil Crystal Castle.
+Twenty-two minutes west of Elements of Byron is a theme park that is intrinsically Byron Bay.
+Crystal Castle is a celebration of the beautiful crystals that naturally line the earth throughout the local region, showcasing both their beauty and powerful energy.
 Featuring the world’s largest geodes, this haven of calm is a beautiful place to unwind, featuring an enchanted cave and cafe as well as all those beautiful crystals.

 The nearby village of Mullumbimby is another place to discover a slower pace of life.
-This small country town with its two main roads arranged in a cross, is filled with gorgeous local stores and cafes.
-Head to Punch & Daisy to find a welcoming cafe with great food and a quiet courtyard out the back.
-Diner 55 featured on our list of best family restaurants, with its large outdoor seating area and play equipment.
+This small country town with its two main roads arranged in a cross, is filled with local artisanal stores and cafes.
+Head to Rock n’ Roll for fabulous Asian-inspired food or Pink Lotus for genuine Vietnamese (but make sure you book first – it’s very popular).

 Want more inspiration for things to do in Byron Bay?
 Check out our Ultimate Guide to Byron Bay.